 The Core Challenge: Securing Infrastructure vs. Securing Intent

 Traditional cybersecurity assumes human limitations.
-Users are predictable and follow established patterns that security systems can learn and monitor for deviations.
-Willpower is finite as humans give up when frustrated, tired, or overwhelmed by complex tasks or security obstacles.
+Users are predictable.
+They follow established patterns that security systems learn and monitor for deviations.
+Willpower is finite—humans give up when frustrated, tired, or overwhelmed by security obstacles.
 Execution is limited by human time, energy, and skill constraints that naturally throttle the speed and scale of potential attacks.

 🚨 AI Agents Break Security Assumptions